vita-student-projects/DLAV_mohamed_and_Nael_final_project/README.md

 ### Overview

-The objectives are similar to those of Milestone 1, except we improved our model's performance and added new features.
+The objectives are similar to those of Milestone 1, except we improved our model's performance and the additional inputs are a depth and semantic segmentation map, however we only use the depth map as an auxiliary task.

+### Model architecture

+### Image encoder